 If you are looking to spend your beach holiday in absolute luxury, this is certainly the beach for you.
 This palm-tree hemmed coast is located within walking distance of many great resorts and restaurants.

 Spend your day in the powder-soft sand while waiters come to take your drink order.
-La Ropa beach is one of the best beaches in Mexico for an all-inclusive experience.
+La Ropa Beach is one of the best beaches in Mexico for an all-inclusive experience.

-Browse more accommodations in Play La Ropa.
+Browse more accommodation options in Play La Ropa.

 Beautiful Mexico beach — Playa La Ropa © Shutterstock

-The hidden cove of Playa del Amor, or Lover's beach, is arguably the most beautiful beach in Cabo San Lucas.
+The hidden cove of Playa del Amor, or Lover's Beach, is arguably the most beautiful beach in Cabo San Lucas.
 One must take a water taxi to access this hidden beach.
 Get a good view of the sea life in the area by taking a glass-bottomed boat.

 Once there, you will find a secluded and serene golden sand oasis, flanked by large rock formations.
 This beach is just a climb away from its counterpart, Divorce Beach.